TLGK123/ReaktorEnginePre-Alpha/Readme.md

 3. ./GenerateProject.sh
 4. enjoy it !!

+## Scripting With Mono
+> TmingEngine use mono to support C# for scripting .
+And we can debug the c# code from source code with Visual Studio.
+So we can make a breakpoint in the c++ Editor project and make breakpoint in C# script project at the time.

+1. Open  TmingEngine\src\Managed\TmingCore\TmingCore.sln
+2. build sln to generate 2 files TmingCore.dll TmingCore.dll.pdb
+3. VS build success envt will use pdb2mdb tool generate TmingCore.dll.mdb
+4. dll output path : TmingEngine\Data\EngineScript

 ## Roadmap
 - [x] import assimp by source code
 - [x] Auto docking layout  that windows can mixing and dispersing